 Now, this was sort of a shocker, since all available evidence was that Ira J. Couch didn't have any brothers.
 However, newly discovered info in his grandmother's probate files have him giving sworn testimony that his parents had two stillborn babies who died unnamed.
-He also indicated that his grandparents had three such unnamed children in addition to Caroline, their only known child.
+He also indicated that his grandparents (Ira himself and Caroline) had three such unnamed children in addition to Caroline, their only known child.

 And here's something new for me: I recently located a copy of Caroline Couch-Johnson's death certificate.
 Caroline was Ira J's mother, and Ira-of-the-tomb's daughter (and, yes, the number of people named Ira and Caroline in this saga can make things a bit confusing).
 As expected, the death certificate indicated that she was buried in Rose Hill, where the Couches were being interred by the time of her death in 1885, at which point her mother was still alive.